dunedinpark/tauiwi-solutions/content/_index.md

 subtitle: Our team is headed by Suzanne Menzies-Culling
 photo: /img/home-img.jpg
 intro: >-
-  Welcome to Tauiwi Solutions
+  # Welcome to Tauiwi Solutions

-  auiwi Solution s\*\* was formed in 2006 as a facilitation and workshop service offered by cross-cultural Tauiwi facilitators based in Otepoti (Dunedin).
+  Tauiwi Solutions was formed in 2006 as a facilitation and workshop service offered by cross-cultural Tauiwi facilitators based in Otepoti (Dunedin).

   We have worked as facilitators since the 1980's and are skilled and experienced Treaty of Waitangi educators.